JohanLi/sfcc/README.md

-# sfcc
+# sfcc (Salesforce Commerce Cloud)

-This is a command line tool to ease development on Salesforce Commerce Cloud (SFCC), an e-commerce framework.
+This is a command line tool to ease development on Salesforce Commerce Cloud (Demandware before its acquisition), an e-commerce framework.
 It's a work-in-progress, and currently supports:

 * importing your cartridges from an instance
-* watch and sync local changes to a sandbox instance
+* watching and syncing local changes to a sandbox instance
+* deploying your cartridges to a specified code version

 You can use **ES6 syntax**, such as arrow functions, as your code will be transpiled to ES5 by Babel.
 You can also change **SASS files**, as this tool will compile them using node-sass and then sync the